 Can your current coworking space operate without you?

 Once you expand you’ll no longer be able to be “on-site” and as available as before if any issues arise.
 On top of that, your second location will require your time and attention much more than your first, especially in the beginning.
 It’ll be a full-time job added to your current duties.

-- Is there something in your current coworking space which constantly requires your presence?
+- Is there something in your current coworking space that constantly requires your presence?
 Can you somehow change that?

 - Are you willing and is it possible to delegate tasks?
-Here’s a good guide on how you can delegate task successfully.
+Here’s a good guide on how you can delegate tasks successfully.

 - Do you have a clear plan on who will handle the new tasks?
 Do you have the right people in your team?
 If not, can you hire them?
 We’ve listed some hiring tips below.

 *You’re not limited to these questions alone, but answering them will give you a better understanding of your ability to expand at the current moment.